free5G/free5GRAN/Readme.md

 ## 5G NSA support

 As 5G NSA uses 4G cell for attachment, SIB are transmitted on a 4G cell and this receiver won't be able to decode SIB1 data from 5G NSA mode.
 However, this receiver should be able to detect 5G NSA cell and decode MIB data.

+## Supported bands

+A number of bands are already supported by free5GRAN.
+New bands can be added in `free5GRAN/lib/variables/common_structures`